ton-connect/sdk/packages/sdk/README.md

 connector.connect(walletConnectionSource);
 ```

-You will receive an update in `connector.onStatusChange` when user approves connection in the wallet
+You will receive an update in `connector.onStatusChange` when user approves connection in the wallet.

 ## Send transaction
 ```ts